Eweleval/WemaTest/README.md

 # WemaTest
 ## Overview
-project is a simple weather application that fetches and displays weather data for a given city.
+Project is a simple weather application that fetches and displays weather data for a given city.
 It is built using the Model-View-ViewModel (MVVM) architecture pattern and leverages asynchronous programming with async/await to handle network requests.
 The app also includes unit tests to ensure the reliability of the data fetching and handling processes.

 ## Structure
 The application is divided into several key components: